The Subcellular resource - A subcellular map of the human proteome

 EXPLORE THE SUBCELLULAR LOCATION UMAP

 Uniform Manifold Approximation and Projection (UMAP) is an analytical technique for reducing the dimensionality of a data set (Becht E et al. (2018)).
-The interactive subcellular section UMAP has been generated using the large collection of confocal microscopy images showing the subcellular localization patterns of human proteins.
-This tool provides a new way to visualize and study the high-dimensional protein localization data that makes up the subcellular section, projected in a two- or three dimensional space.
+The interactive subcellular location UMAP has been generated using the large collection of confocal microscopy images showing the subcellular localization patterns of human proteins.
+This tool provides a new way to visualize and study the high-dimensional protein localization data that makes up the subcellular resource, projected in a two- or three dimensional space.
 By coloring the data points, each representing one image, according to subcellular localization(s) it is evident that images of proteins localizing to the same compartment tend to cluster together.
 Overlaying the UMAP projection with different data can allow you to find new features and identify interesting groups of genes in a large and complex data set.
-Click on the UMAP or explore the interactive vesion of the subcellular section UMAP here.
+Click on the UMAP or explore the interactive vesion of the subcellular location UMAP here.

 Cytoplasm